bigchaindb/bigchaindb-driver/docs/handcraft.rst

         'id': 'ad8c83bd-9192-43b3-b636-af93a3a6b07c',
     }

-.. note:: In a many client-server architectures, the value of the ``'id'``
+.. note:: In many client-server architectures, the value of the ``'id'``
     could be generated on the server side.

     `In the case of BigchainDB, because we rely on cryptographic signatures,